Komako Hara

+Komako Kuragata (倉形 駒子, Kuragata Komako, 6 February 1910 – 28 December 1968), known professionally as Komako Hara (原 駒子, Hara Komako), was a Japanese film actress who was particularly prominent in the silent era.

 Career

 Born in Kanagawa Prefecture, Hara made her motion picture debut in 1924 in the film Rakujitsu no yume.
 At studios such as Tōa Kinema and Makino Talkie, she achieved fame specializing in starring roles playing vamps, dokufu (poison women), and yakuza molls in jidaigeki.
 In the sound era, she shifted to secondary roles in films by directors such as Kenji Mizoguchi, Masahiro Makino, and Keigo Kimura.
 She appeared in over 200 films in her career.